 - Curd smoothie with banana and oatmeal in milk or natural yogurt.

 The main rule of a pre-workout snack: a portion of food should be so small that the stomach was almost empty after 20-30 minutes by the start of the workout.
-And in the stomach, there is no heaviness that could hamper intense crossfit.
+And in the stomach, no heaviness could hamper intense Crossfit.

 Post Workout Nutrition